French Windows Cost Review

 Molding and trim: French windows need molding on the interior side, and trim on the exterior side.
 This makes the window look good and improves insulation, but also adds to your materials and labor costs.

 Awnings: If your French windows open outwards, they are at the mercy of the elements.
-Many homeowners like to install awnings over the windows, to increase protection from rain.
+Many homeowners like to install awnings over the windows, to increase protection from the rain.

 French windows have made a comeback over the last decade, and they are great for brand new ultra-modern buildings as well as traditional homes.